loopmode/create-electron-app/packages/generator-electron-app/README.md

 Short: `-y`

-Skips interactive questions and uses defaults instead.
+Silent mode.
+Answer all questions with yes and use recommended defaults.
-Only available if you provided the `projectName` argument.
+Only available with `projectName` argument.

 Example: